nusnlp/WAMP/README.md

 # WAMP: Writing, Annotation, and Marking Platform

-WAMP is publicly available at : https://sterling8.d2.comp.nus.edu.sg/wamp
+WAMP is a web-based annotation tool that tackles the issue of generating annotated corpora by allowing annotators to annotate essays with ease and export the resulting annotated essays for use in GEC research.

-## Demo
+## Demo Video
 https://github.com/nusnlp/WAMP/assets/67945439/a24cbee0-f12e-4596-8dcb-eb913a4d5b68

 ## Dependency Versions